react-declarative/react-declarative/README.md

 />
 ```

-By using [feature-oriented programming](https://en.wikipedia.org/wiki/Feature-oriented_domain_analysis) you can adjust view to different roles of users by partially hiding buttons and data
+By using [feature-oriented programming](https://en.wikipedia.org/wiki/Feature-oriented_domain_analysis) you can adjust view to different roles of users by partially hiding text, images and buttons

 ```tsx
 const features: IFeatureGroup[] = [